 Some expats are required to pass the inburgeringsexamen (civic integration examinations), in order to qualify for or maintain permanent residence.
-Others have to pass the exams to move to the Netherlands as a partner / spouse of a Dutch national.
+Others have to pass the exams to move to the Netherlands as a partner / spouse of a Dutch citizen.

-Those who are required to pass the exams, will be informed by Dienst Uitvoering Onderwijs – DUO (Education Implementation Service), when the residence permit application is being processed.
+Those who are required to pass the exams, will be informed by Dienst Uitvoering Onderwijs – DUO (education implementation service), when the residence permit application is being processed.

 The Civic Integration Act

 The Wet Inburgering (Civic Integration) Act came into force in the Netherlands on 1 January 2007.
 The Act stipulates that most non-Dutch and non-EU citizens who immigrate to the Netherlands must learn Dutch and have an understanding of the workings of Dutch society.
 This is referred to as inburgeren (civic integration).
 The exams are taken either at test centres in the Netherlands, or at the Dutch Embassy in the country of residence, depending on a number of factors.

 There is a charge for each exam, but the exams do not all have to be taken at once.
 Some applicants may be eligible for a loan to pay for lessons and tests, which is paid by Dienst Uiotvoering Onderwijs – DUO (education implementation service) directly to the school where the lessons are taken.

 The exams are made up of several components:

 - the language test (reading, writing, speaking, listening)

 - the Kennis van de Nederlandse Maatschappij – KNM test (Dutch society test)

 - and the Oriëntatie op de Nederlandse Arbeidsmarkt – ONA test (labour market), made up of 8-10 forms to prove that the applicant could apply for a job and complete an application successfully.
 If an applicant has a job already, this exam is not always required.